PieckaAndrej/LogIn/README.md

 # LogIn
-A website for handling logging in to a service with back end and database.
+A website for handling logging and registering into a service with back-end and database.